AlekEagle/cumulonimbus-docs/src/api/user/session.md

   - `allButSelf` _optional_

     - Set to `true` to leave your session used to make the request valid, if `false` all sessions will be discarded.
+By default this is false.

 :::